 ADveNtuRe fOR ClimAte ChanGe

-Why in the Arctic?
 Because the Arctic is melting much faster than expected and could be ice-free by 2030, and the cause is global warming.

-Our Mission - We will be looking for answers to one of the greatest challenges of our time, climate change, and raise awareness about its consequences.
+The team went in search for answers to one of the greatest challenges of our time, climate change, and raise awareness about its consequences.

 - PolarquEEEst – trying to solve the mystery of the origin of high energy cosmic rays and their impact on global warming.